15 Aug Member Spotlight – ContainerPort Group, Inc.

-CPG manages some of NACPC’s premium pools (Columbus, Cincinnati, Louisville and Detroit).
+CPG manages some of NACPC’s premium pools (Columbus, Cincinnati and Detroit).
 Tell us about that experience.

 As a terminal operator, it’s important for us to provide a very efficient service for all the motor carriers that come through.
 The pools that we manage for NACPC are all premium pools.
 That means those chassis have LED lights, radial tires, anti-lock braking systems and auto-inflation, which is an advantage to all motor carriers in those regions.